-Learn about FICA, Social Security, and Medicare taxes, and how they impact your business
+Learn about FICA, Social Security, and Medicare taxes, and how they impact your business this year.

 Navigating tax season can be a challenge each year.
 Between keeping an eye on any changes with the IRS, awaiting your W-2 or 1099 in the mail, and gathering everything to file, it’s easy to get confused.
 Seeing terms like “deductions,” “credits,” “W-2,” “1099,” “Gross Income,” and “FICA” can make your eyes blur.

 Fortunately, those terms aren’t nearly as intimidating as they may seem.
 The truth is that FICA itself is pretty straightforward and uncomplicated.

 So, what is FICA and why are we talking about it?

 FICA is short for the Federal Insurance Contributions Act.